Why Give?

 PRESENT VALUE

 Present value is the current value of a future gift.
-Before the gift is received, the donor will pledge a certain amount or percentage, which will differ from the value of the gift when it is actually received.
+Before the gift is received, you will pledge a certain amount or percentage, which will differ from the value of the gift when it is actually received.
 The future value of a gift will be worth less than the present value because the value of a gift decreases over time, due to factors such as inflation.

 FAIR MARKET VALUE